Articles are substantial: explanations, analysis, technical specifications, or historical context, useful for reference. I often keep them updated.

 - Fossil — The only realistic alternative to Git, with stronger cryptographic and reproducibility guarantees.

-- How to Replace Windows NT with Linux — Written at Linuxcare in 1999.
-Historical, but part of the Samba story.
+- How to Replace Windows NT with Linux — Written at Linuxcare in 1999, this kind of independence from US-centric software is suddenly a global concern.
+Part of the Samba story.

 - Security Standards and Certifications — How the major standards work in practice, and why their bad reputation is mostly undeserved.